Want the perfect workout program?Take Quiz

 Although the fibers run across not alongside the internal obliques, the external obliques carry out essentially the same functions.
 Their unilateral contraction causes lateral trunk flexion and rotation towards the side contraction, while bilateral contraction causes trunk flexion.

 This is the muscle that spring to mind when anyone mentioned ab training.
 The rectus abdominis is responsible for the often sought after 6 pack abs, sitting as the most superficial anterior abdominal muscle.
 The segments that make up the 6 - or even 8 blocks in some cases - are caused by tendinous intersections.
-Unfortunately, no amount of ab training will change how many of these sections you have, but well-developed muscles can make these intersections deeper, creating more visible and deep-set abs.
+Unfortunately, no amount of ab training will change how many of these sections you have, whether it's 4 pack abs vs. 6 pack vs. 8 pack, but well-developed muscles can make these intersections deeper, creating more visible and deep-set abs.

 Origins and insertions: